Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

+where $I_{0}^{(f)}(0)$ and $I_{-\pi/2}^{(f)}(0)$ are the total current when the external voltage is respectively $V_A \text{cos} (2\pi f t)$ and $V_A \text{cos} (2\pi f t-\pi/2)$.
+The computation of $I^{(f)}(0)$ comes from \eqref{curfinal2} and \eqref{I_Fermi}.
+As already discussed, the second and third terms in \eqref{equation_7} can be neglected in the $f$-range of our simulation, which is no more than $10 \%$ of the relevant (resonant) frequencies of the vector potential.
+As mentioned in Sec. \ref{dis}, the total current measured at time $t=0$ is due to a flux of electrons that have entered in the active region during the time interval $[-\tau,0]$, being $\tau$ the average electron transit time; thus, the last electron entering the active region at time $t=0$ has \textit{seen} only the external potential $V(x,0)$, while the first electron entering at time $t=0-\tau$ has \textit{memory} of the whole evolution from $V(x,-\tau)$ until $V(x,0)$.

-In principle, the computation of $I^{(f)}(t)$ in \eqref{I_Fermi} requires an energy integral of $D^{(f)}(E,t)$.
-However, for simplicity, we have considered here that the current is due to just a flux of electrons, with different initial times, injected from the left all at the same energy $E$.
-Thus, the energy integral is ignored and only the integrals on $x$, $q$ and $t_i$ are explicitly computed to evaluate $D^{(f)}(E,t)$.
-As such we identify $I^{(f)}(t) \to D^{(f)}(E,t)$ and $I_{DC}=T(E)$, so that
+In principle, the computation of $I^{(f)}(0)$ in \eqref{I_Fermi} requires also an energy integral of $D^{(f)}(E,0)$ but, since we are interested on the dynamics around $E=E_1$, the energy integral is ignored.
+As such (apart from some irrelevant constants) we can identify $I^{(f)}(0) \to D^{(f)}(E,0)$ and $I_{DC} \to T(E)$, so that \eqref{Y11s} is rewritten here as

-As we will see in the results below, when the small-signal implies a finite small value of $V_A$ (but not infinitesimally small), the electron device is not linear at very high frequencies \cite{D_mine}.
-In a linear system, one can anticipate the output values $D_{-\pi}^{(f)}(E,0) = - D_{0}^{(f)}(E,0)$ for $\Theta_i=0$ and $\Theta_i=-\pi$, because the input values satisfy $\text{cos} (2\pi \, f \, t-\pi)=-\text{cos} (2\pi \, f \, t)$.
-However, we will see that the condition $D_{-\pi}^{(f)}(E,0) = - D_{0}^{(f)}(E,0)$ is not valid for all frequencies in our RTD, because this device is not linear at THz frequencies.
-For more details about the possibilities opened by the use of non-linearity in high frequency nanodevices, see Ref.\cite{D_mine}.

-Since we are only interested in $t=0$ and only one $E$ is involved, hereafter we will not write explicitly their dependence (unless needed).
-We analyze below the dependence of $D^{(f)}$ on $f$ for the three scenarios discussed so far, that is, no light-matter, semiclassical, and quantum interactions, which we will refer to as $D_{0,\Theta_i}^{(f)}$, $D_{S,\Theta_i}^{(f)}$, and $D_{Q,\Theta_i}^{(f)}$, respectively.
-For each scenario, we consider three different phases $\Theta_i=0,-\pi/2,-\pi$.